emericg/WatchFlower/README.md

 #### Dependencies

 You will need a C++11 compiler and Qt 5.12+ (with Qt Charts).
+Qt 6+ won't be supported for a while.
-For Android builds, the appropriates SDK and NDK.
+For Android builds, you'll need the appropriates SDK and NDK (21+).

 #### Building WatchFlower